Welcome to the Opus Cru wine review. “Follow us” to embark on a journey of wine discovery.

 86% Merlot, 12% Cabernet Sauvignon, 2% Cabernet Franc

-Made via direct press method, this well-structured, yet balanced blush is sure to be a crowd pleaser.
+Made via the direct press method, this well-structured, yet balanced blush is sure to be a crowd pleaser.
 Gently integrated tannins brush the pallet with nuances of pink grapefruit, mint and honeydew melon.
 Delicate red berry notes come to life while a lip-smacking finish leaves you longing for another sip.
 Don’t overpower with food.
 Instead, pair with gently seared Ahi tuna cubes, poached salmon, or “sans Cuisine” with good company.

 Wine #3- Mouton Cadet, St-Emillion, 2016 Reserve